-An error in pay is defined as a discrepancy between the pay due and the amount paid.
-Errors in pay will be corrected by the Municipality by the next payday after the error in pay is identified by the employee and verified by the MOA within a reasonable period of time.
-Upon failure of the Municipality to correct errors in pay by the next pay period payday, the employee shall receive \$60.00 for each day after the payday during which the error in pay remains uncorrected.
+An error in pay is defined as a variance in pay from the timecard submitted which results in the employee being underpaid.
+Errors in pay will be corrected by the Municipality by the next full pay period after the error in pay is identified by the employee and verified by the MOA within a reasonable period of time.